AlfreThiago/PIXELARTPAINT/README.md

-# PAINT Program
+# PIXEL ART PAINT Program
 Work in Progress

 ## CREDITS
-Code that i use a base: https://editor.p5js.org/codingtrain/sketches/-mz-ePoqd
+Code that i use as a base: https://editor.p5js.org/codingtrain/sketches/-mz-ePoqd